folio-org/stripes-components/lib/FilterGroups/readme.md

 In order to make it easy to use without needing to make a lot of decisions, this library is somewhat opinionated about state representation.
-This state is set using a `transitionToParams` method, and obtined using a `queryParam` method.
-There must both be provided within the React component that uses `<FilterGroups>`.
+This state is set using a `transitionToParams` method, and obtained using a `queryParam` method.
+These must both be provided within the React component that uses `<FilterGroups>`.